flutter/website/_includes/setup/get-sdk-win.md

 This command checks your environment and displays a report to the terminal window.
 The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.
-Check the output carefully for other software you may need to install or further tasks to perform .
+Check the output carefully for other software you may need to install or further tasks to perform (shown in **bold** text).

 For example:
 ```
+[-] Android toolchain - develop for Android devices
+    • Android SDK at D:\Android\sdk
-✗ Minimum supported Android SDK version is 25 but this system has 23.
-Please upgrade.
+    ✗ Android SDK is missing command line tools; download from https://goo.gl/XxQghQ
+    • Try re-installing or updating your Android SDK,
+      visit https://flutter.io/setup/#android-setup for detailed instructions.
 ```

-The first time you run the `flutter` command, it downloads its own dependencies and compiles itself.
+The first time you run a flutter command (such as `flutter doctor`), it downloads its own dependencies and compiles itself.
 Subsequent runs should be much faster.

 The following sections describe how to perform these tasks and finish the setup process.